thomas-cares/hit-the-charts/README.md

 * setting up a function allowing the user to paste a Spotify song URL to get an evaluation of the respective song in return.
 ---
 Please note: I am well aware there is a lot more to a song than its musical features to go viral: Lyrics, promotional budgets and the pop cultural phenomenon of memes striking at seemingly random very likely comes into play.
 In this analysis I merely focus on musical features.

-# CONCLUSION
-Even though my model achieves decent accuracy scores it is struggling with precision.

 ## SPOTIFY API FEATURES
 Spotify API provides the following features that allowed me to create a model